 The directors are responsible for the other information.
-The other information comprises the information included in the annual report for the year ended 30 June 2019, but does not include the financial report and our auditor's report thereon.
-Prior to the date of this auditor's report, the other information we obtained included the Corporate Information and the Directors' report.
+The other information comprises the information included in the annual report for the year ended 30 June 2022, but does not include the financial report and our auditor's report thereon.
+Prior to the date of this auditor's report, the other information we obtained included the Corporate Information and the Directors' report (including the remuneration report).
 We expect the remaining other information to be made available to us after the date of this auditor's report.